pygame/pygame/docs/reST/tut/MoveIt.rst

 Handling Some Input
 -------------------

-We desparately need to change the main loop to look for any user input, (like when the user closes the window).
+We desperately need to change the main loop to look for any user input, (like when the user closes the window).
 We need to add "event handling" to our program.
 All graphical programs use this Event Based design.
 The program gets events like "keyboard pressed" or "mouse moved" from the computer.
 Then